michaelplazek/mocha-grommet-reporter/README.md

 1. timeout information
 1. visually appealing widgets

 This reporter was designed mainly to be displayed as a status board over a respective workspace.
 The Details View is included to provide and expand on the functionality of any standard mocha reporter.
+App licensed to HPE.

 ## Screenshots: